Fractional COO · East Midlands

 The structural problems this addresses

-• Founder remains the decision point for too much — operational detail that should be resolved at team level keeps routing upward
+• Founder as decision point for too much.
+Operational detail that should be resolved at team level keeps routing upward.

-• Financial management is reactive — cash flow managed by anxiety rather than forward-looking data
+• Reactive financial management.
+Cash flow managed by anxiety rather than forward-looking data.

-• Billing and collections inconsistent — revenue recognised but not reliably collected
+• Inconsistent billing and collections.
+Revenue recognised but not reliably collected.

-• Headcount growing but structure not keeping pace — each hire adds complexity faster than capacity
+• Headcount outpacing structure.
+Each hire adds complexity faster than capacity.

-• Recurring operational failures resolved each time rather than eliminated at source
+• Recurring failures resolved, not eliminated.
+The same operational problems are fixed each time rather than removed at source.

 These problems are not specific to any single sector or geography.
-They are the predictable consequence of growth without structural investment — and they appear in professional services firms in Leicester as reliably as they appear in construction businesses in Derby or digital agencies in Nottingham.
-See the case studies for real examples of what structural intervention produces across these sectors.
+They are the predictable consequence of growth without structural investment — and they appear in professional services firms in Leicester as reliably as in construction businesses in Derby or digital agencies in Nottingham.
+The case studies show what structural intervention produces across these sectors.

 What changes